aaronpeters/hillpsychiatry.nl/posts/10-great-web-performance-blogs.md

 Tim is 'that friendly tall guy' and an active, well-known and respected member of the web performance community.
 Tim works as an independent performance consultant, publishes [web performance articles](https://timkadlec.com/remembers/) at a high frequency, speaks at conferences and writes books like High Performance Images.

+### Jeremy Wagner

+Jeremy is a [web performance consultant](https://jeremy.codes/) and 'loves to make the web both fast and fun for everyone, everywhere'.
+Sometimes Jeremy publishes an article on his own site but most of his articles are on sites like Google Web Fundamentals, Smashing Magazine and A List Apart.
+I especially like his articles [Delivering Fast and Light Applications with Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/) and [Get Ready for Priority Hints](https://developers.google.com/web/updates/2019/02/priority-hints).

 ### Doug Sillars